serenity-is/docs/api/js/corelib/modules/corelib_q.md

 ▸ **closePanel**(`element`, `e?`): `void`

-Closes a panel, triggering panelbeforeclose and panelclose events.
+Closes a panel, triggering panelbeforeclose and panelclose events on the panel element.
 If the panelbeforeclose prevents the default, the operation is cancelled.

 #### Parameters